 The U.S. dollar is our functional currency for financial reporting.
 Our non-U.S. entities own assets or liabilities denominated in U.S. dollars or other currencies.
-Exchange rate fluctuations impact taxable income in those jurisdictions, and consequently impact our effective tax rate.
+Exchange rate fluctuations impact taxable income in those jurisdictions and consequently impact our effective tax rate.

 Our balance sheet also reflects amounts remeasured from non-U.S. dollar currencies.
-Because most of the aggregate non-U.S. dollar balance sheet exposure is hedged by forward currency exchange contracts, based on year-end 2018 balances and currency exchange rates, a hypothetical 10 percent plus or minus fluctuation in non-U.S. currency exchange rates relative to the U.S. dollar would result in a pre-tax currency exchange gain or loss of about \$3 million.
+Because most of the aggregate non-U.S. dollar balance sheet exposure is hedged by forward currency exchange contracts, based on year-end 2019 balances and currency exchange rates, a hypothetical 10% plus or minus fluctuation in non-U.S. currency exchange rates relative to the U.S. dollar would result in a pretax currency exchange gain or loss of less than \$1 million.

 We use these forward currency exchange contracts to reduce the earnings impact that exchange rate fluctuations may have on our non-U.S. dollar net balance sheet exposures.
-For example, at year-end 2018, we had forward currency exchange contracts outstanding with a notional value of \$525 million to hedge net balance sheet exposures (including \$160 million to sell Japanese yen, \$99 million to sell euros and \$94 million to sell Indian rupees).
-Similar hedging activities existed at year-end 2017.
+As of December 31, 2019, we had forward currency exchange contracts outstanding with a notional value of \$458 million to hedge net balance sheet exposures (including \$136 million to sell Japanese yen, \$106 million to sell Indian rupees and \$74 million to sell British pounds).
+Similar hedging activities existed at year-end 2018.